-5. APPOINTMENT OF TRUSTEES
+6. APPOINTMENT OF TRUSTEES

-The Funds are a relevant multi-employer scheme under the 2015 Regulations.
+The Funds are a relevant multiemployer scheme under the 2015 Regulations.
 The Funds are, therefore, subject to a special requirement under Regulation 22, whereby a majority of the Trustees, including the Chair, must be "non-affiliated".
 For a Trustee to be "non-affiliated", he or she must be appointed through an open and transparent process (OTP); must be independent of the Funds' service providers; and must not have been in office for longer than prescribed periods.
+The Funds' Trust Deed & Rules reflect the requirement of Regulation 22, such that a person cannot normally be appointed as a Trustee unless he or she is nonaffiliated.

-All Trustees, including the Chairman, met the above requirements during the scheme year as explained below, and so were (and still are) non-affiliated.
+All Trustees, including the Chairman, met the above requirements during the scheme year as explained below, and so were (and still are) nonaffiliated.
 All Trustees were appointed through an OTP.
 None of the Trustees is (or has in the last five years been) a director, manager, partner or employee of any undertaking which provides advisory, administration, investment or other services for the ITB Pension Funds, or any undertaking which is connected to a service provider.
 Furthermore, none of the Trustees receive any payment or benefit from any undertaking which provides advisory, administration, investment or other services for the ITB Pension Funds, or any undertaking which is connected to a service provider.
 Neither do any of the Trustees have any obligations to any such service provider that conflict with their obligations as a Trustee.

-None of the Trustees has (since the 2015 Regulations came into force), served for more than 10 years, with no single period in office being more than 6 years.
-In order to support compliance with Regulation 22, the Trustees have, during the scheme year and over the longer term, made arrangements to ensure that new Trustees are appointed through the process described below, which the Trustees consider to be an OTP.
-As described below, in relation to Members' Trustees, the process meets the member-nominated trustee requirements under s241(2) Pensions Act 2004 and, in relation to Employers' Trustees appointments are made through reasoned decisions, based on relevant and appropriate criteria, and made through due process, with both the process and the ultimate decision being clearly communicated to interested parties.
-During the scheme year and over the longer-term, the Trustees have monitored compliance with the conditions as to independence and term of office.
+None of the Trustees has (since the 2015 Regulations came into force), served for more than 10 years, with no single period in office being more than 5 years.
+In order to support compliance with Regulation 22, the Trustees have, during the scheme year and over the longer term, made arrangements to ensure that new Trustees are appointed through the process described below. which the Trustees consider to be an OTP.
+As described below. in relation to Members' Trustees, the process meets the membernominated trustee requirements under s241(2) Pensions Act 2004 and, in relation to Employers' Trustees appointments are made through reasoned decisions, based on relevant and appropriate criteria, and made through due process, with both the process and the ultimate decision being clearly communicated to interested parties.
+During the scheme year and over the longerterm, the Trustees have monitored compliance with the conditions as to independence and term of office trade unions which represent them, and the Trustees are satisfied that these arrangements meet the OTP requirement.

-Members' Trustees are nominated and selected by members or by trade unions which represent them, and the Trustees are satisfied that these arrangements meet the OTP requirement.
+Members' Trustees are nominated and selected by members or by